kylesharpe95/Stopwatch/README.md

 # Stopwatch
-First attempt at a stopwatch using HTML, CSS, JavaScript
+First attempt at a stopwatch using HTML, CSS, JavaScript.
+Practice using basic DOM, concise functions and event listeners.